sinanazem/finance/README.md

-# finance
-Machine Learning Applications in Finance
+# Machine Learning Applications in Finance